parada1104/docker-rails/README.md

 # use this repository for the base on the docker rails development and production rails app dockerize

+# Base directory is for guidance on building your docker files

 ### For development:
 ##### use the docker-compose.yml file